lizgarseeyah/-in-progress-Hybrid-Cloud-Project/README-PAGE3.md

 Import Boostrap into index.js so that it can be used to build the layout: import "bootstrap/dist/css/bootstrap.css";

 The application is divided into 5 parts:

-Navigation Section
+- Navigation Section
-Query Section
-Basic Daily and Total Metric
+- Charts
+- COVID-19 Metrics
-Charts Section
+- Charts Section
-Login
+- Login (next version)

-**Application Requirements**
+- Search Button

+After building each section, the dynamic web application now displays daily covid data analyzed by python.
+**Next version updates:**
-- Require sign-on
+- Enable single sign-on
 - Require 2MFA
-- Frameworks: React?